msantos/gen_icmp/README.md

-gen\_icmp aspires to be a simple interface for using ICMP sockets in Erlang, just like gen\_tcp and gen\_udp do for their protocol types;
-incidentally messing up Google searches for whomever someday writes a proper gen\_icmp module.
+gen\_icmp aspires to be a simple interface for using ICMP and ICMPv6 sockets in Erlang, just like gen\_tcp and gen\_udp do for their protocol types; incidentally messing up Google searches for whomever someday writes a proper gen\_icmp module.

 gen\_icmp uses procket to get a raw socket and abuses gen\_udp for the socket handling. gen\_icmp should work on Linux and BSDs.